kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - Change the preemption principle of avoiding preemption if a workload/pod can be scheduled without it.
   If we decide to change that it will be addressed in a dedicated KEP.
 - Propose any tradeoff between preemption and cluster scale-up.
-- Design workload-level preemption triggerred by external schedulers
+- Design workload-level preemption triggered by external schedulers

 ## Proposal